 For more click here:

-By PPDC board member Ted Vaill
+L.A.
+Progressive article by PPDC board member Ted Vaill

 Most Americans have not experienced what all of us are experiencing now.
 Almost all public events have been suspended or cancelled, schools are shut down, and people are working from home and not their offices.
 Elderly people with preexisting health problems are most at risk, and children the least, so Gramma cannot come over to babysit.
 There is a worldwide timeout going on.